alphagov/paas-tech-docs/source/documentation/deploying_apps/orgs_spaces_targets.md

 ``cf set-space-role ana@example.com acme test SpaceDeveloper``

-### Learning more

-See the Cloud Foundry documentation on [Orgs, Spaces, Roles, and Permissions](https://docs.cloudfoundry.org/concepts/roles.html) [external link] for more details.
+See the [Cloud Foundry documentation on Orgs, Spaces, Roles, and Permissions](https://docs.cloudfoundry.org/concepts/roles.html) for more information.